Kids Menu Paddle Board

 Aside from kayaking, stand-up paddle board or SUP is also popular amongst water adventurers.
 Stand-up paddle board is more buoyant, longer and wider than traditional surfboards.
 This is an excellent choice for first-timers as you can explore different areas of the sport.
 Flat water boards are stable and wide.
 Therefore, we highly recommend this for beginners as it’s easy to manage.

 Stand-up paddle boarding or SUP is for all ages, even for small children accompanied by their parents for a chill led out adventure.
 Even more, it is a healthy outdoor activity shared with family and friends.

 You don’t have to worry about not knowing how to swim.
-Everyone booked for this activity will be provided with a life jacket that serves as a buoyancy aid to help you float.
+Everyone booking booking for this activity will be provided with a life jacket that serves as a buoyancy aid to help you afloat.
 Our professional team will always keep an eye on you.